smcclab/smc-course/_workshops/08-synthesis-and-sampling-2.md

 ---

 {:.warn-box}
-**Group AVD**: start big, then "remove" things with filters & algorithms (3min AVD this week, because group)
+**Group Diary**: start big, then "remove" things with filters & algorithms (3min diary this week, because group)

 ## Goals for this week